PipkinPollywog/solinia-docs/content/en/docs/Races/Anushi.md

 {{% pageinfo %}}
 Anushi
 {{% /pageinfo %}}

+# Introduction

 The Fabled Cat-Men of southern Qylia are agile shamanistic warriors with distinct purple arabian architecture.
 They are a proud people who rely on their guidance from spirit animals that inhabit the ethereal realm

+## Playable Race

+This is currently a playable race

 Skins:
 Female: https://www.fallofanempire.com/img/skins/Female_Anushi.png
 Male: https://www.fallofanempire.com/img/skins/Male_Anushi